testing-library/jest-native/README.md

 Check whether or not an element is disabled from a user perspective.

-This matcher will check if the element or its parent has any of thoses props value:
+This matcher will check if the element or its parent has any of those props :

 - `disabled={true}`
 - `accessibilityState={{disabled: true}}`
-- `editable={false}`
+- `editable={false}` for `TextInput` only

 It also works with `accessibilityStates={['disabled']}` for now.
 However, this prop is deprecated in React Native [0.62](https://reactnative.dev/blog/2020/03/26/version-0.62#breaking-changes)